Content

 Generic amphetamine salts (generic Adderall)

-Shortage (unavailable or limited availability); some companies have availability
+Shortage (unavailable or limited availability from many suppliers, but not all)

 Vyvanse